lilewok/lilewok.github.io/_pages/biography.md

 ---
 layout:  archive
-permalink: /background/
+permalink: /biography/
-title: "Background"
+title: "Biography"
 author_profile: true
 redirect_from:
-  - /background
+  - /biography
 ---

 Crystal Jones-Howe is a dedicated professional with a passion for education and technology.
 Her academic journey reflects her commitment to lifelong learning.